251027-Java/intro-to-kubernetes-BrodyRoche/README.md

 ```

 **Questions**:
 1. How many pods were created?
+2
-2. What is the pod naming pattern?
+2. What is the pod naming pattern? `web-app-65dd4459fd-` then 5 random characters

 ### Task 3: Create a Service
 Create `service.yaml` to expose the deployment: